dustinhayes/javascript-module-flavors/README.md

 Example 1.1 shows the basic structure of the revealing module pattern.
 Lets take it bit by bit.

 1. Declare a variable with a unique name.
-2. Assign that variable to an immediately invoked function expression.
+2. Assign that variable to an immediately invoked function expression ([iife](http://benalman.com/news/2010/11/immediately-invoked-function-expression/)).
 3. Perform some private logic
 4. Return a public API to the unique variable.